cbslneu/heartview/docs/beat-editor-getting-started.rst

     $ cd beat-editor
     $ npm install

-Next we needs to install the backend server dependencies.
+Next we need to install the backend server dependencies.
 From the ``beat-editor`` subdirectory, navigate to the ``server`` and run the following command to install all required modules: